 Melanoma is a cancer of the skin cells.
 In stage 4 melanoma, the cancer is advanced and has spread from its place of origin to other parts of the body, such as the lungs, brain, or liver.

 Melanoma occurs when the pigment-producing cells called melanocytes mutate and become cancerous.
-It can develop on any part of the body but is more likely to affect the chest, neck, back, and face.
-Melanoma is also common on the legs in women.
+It can develop on any part of the body but is

 Many different factors influence an individual’s chance of survival.
 Survival rates are estimates that use data from large group studies and do not take individual circumstances into account.

 People’s age and their response to treatment can affect survival rates, as well as the availability of new treatment options.

 Doctors previously considered advanced melanoma to be untreatable, but today the outlook has significantly improved.

 The most noticeable sign of melanoma is the appearance of a new mole or a change in an existing mole or birthmark.
 People should be aware of any pigmented areas on the skin that appear abnormal in color, shape, size, or texture.

 People with stage 4 melanoma may also have